 It's surprising how many companies struggle with onboarding and new employee training.
-New employees walk in on their first day... excited and ready to go!
-They walk up to the receptionist, introduce themselves and get a look that says, "what's your name again, and who are you here to see?"
+New employees walk in on their first day excited and ready to go!
+They walk up to the receptionist, introduce themselves and get a look that says, "What's your name again?
+Who are you here to see?"

-Two hours later, after a mad scramble behind the scenes, they get you into "new hire training," and it's... not good.
+Two hours later, after a mad scramble behind the scenes, they get you into "new hire training," and it's not pretty.

 Calling All Hiring Managers

 If your company doesn't have a formal onboarding process to welcome and train new employees, then it's up to you, the manager, to make sure everything is ready.

 A few days before the employee's start date:

 - Go into the supply closet, grab a couple of new note pads, sticky notes, pens, stapler, hanging folders, and a computer bag.
 Lay it out nicely on the employee's "dust free" desk.
 Make sure the phone receiver is clean.

 - Let the receptionist know you're expecting a new staff member.
 Share the employee's name along with your cell phone and have the receptionist call you as soon as the new employee arrives.

 - The next day, greet the employee with a big welcome.
 Give them a tour, introduce them to the team, and when you walk them to their desk, watch their reaction when they see you've taken the time to organize all their supplies.

 - Have a well thought out training schedule.
 Prepare it in advance, and make it your go to plan for every new person that joins your team.